prwitt/azure-demos/azure-security/README.md

 }
 ```

+**Note:** You will need your Azure Subscription ID for some of the steps below.
+To get the subscription ID, run the command "az account list" from the Cloud Shell prompt.

-### Create a Virtual Machine on the resource group that was created in the previous steps
+#### Create a Virtual Machine on the resource group that was created in the previous steps

 ```console
 az vm create \